-3.2.2. {LEVEL 3} [Pin] RLC parasitics are present and reasonable
+3.2.2 {LEVEL 3} [Pin] RLC values are present and reasonable

-For a LEVEL 2 model, pin parasitics are optional, but they are mandatory for a LEVEL 3 model (that is, a model suitable for timing).
+For a LEVEL 2 model, pin model values are optional, but they are mandatory for a LEVEL 3 model (that is, a model suitable for timing).
 To pass this check the RLC values must be present for all signal pins in the [Pin] section, or [Package Model] must be present.
-Pin parasitics should either be measured or extracted using a 2D or 3D solver.
-Reasonable signal pin parasitics will result in impedance and delay characteristics that fall in the ranges:
+Pin model values should either be measured or extracted using a 2D or 3D solver.
+Reasonable signal pin model values will result in impedance and delay characteristics that fall in the ranges:

-TD = SQRT(LC) < 300 ps

-Z0 = SQRT(L/C) < 100 ohm
+TD = SQRT(LC) < 300 ps Z0 = SQRT(L/C) < 100 ohm